• Blog

 The word film spelled out in Scrabble titles.
 WeVideo Film School logo in corner.

 It's often said that the English language presents considerable challenges for learners.
-Even native speakers can find themselves puzzled by words with varying meanings, leading to moments of doubt about one's own understanding during conversations.
+Even native speakers can find themselves puzzled by words with varying meanings, like movie vs. film, for example.
+Are they actually different?

 Filmmaking is similarly complex.